 Have you found yourself experiencing poor sleep on your weight loss journey?
 Eco Terra is here to help!
 We understand the importance of maintaining a healthy body weight and a healthy ratio of body fat to body mass.
 That’s why we have put in the research, time, and dedication to create a mattress to give you a great night’s sleep.

-Our Hybrid Latex Mattress and 100 percent Natural Latex mattress topper are made from sustainably sourced materials, allowing you to feel safe and comfortable night after night.
+Our hybrid latex mattress and natural latex mattress topper are made from sustainably sourced materials, allowing you to feel safe and comfortable night after night.
 Our products are made without harmful or toxic chemicals, no synthetics, and no fillers - meaning every fiber of our mattress and mattress topper is made with 100 percent natural and organic material.

 Not only do we understand the direct link between sleep and weight gain, we understand that it is impossible to determine if a mattress is right for you within five minutes of sitting on it.

 To ensure you have chosen the right mattress, whether it be our medium or medium-firm natural latex hybrid mattress, we offer a 90-night worry-free trial.
 Your mattress arrives at your home quickly with our fast, free shipping, leaving you ample time to ensure it is the right fit for you and your sleeping partner.
-If for some reason you are not completely comfortable with your purchase, we will pick it up, hassle-free, for a full refund within your trial period.
+If for some reason you are not completely comfortable with your purchase, we will give you a refund within your trial period.

 If you find yourself on a journey to weight loss, it is important that you follow a healthy weight loss guide.
 Many helpful resources can be found from the National Institutes of Health.
 Not only can choosing a healthy guide help you in being more successful in losing weight, but it can also help you maintain your health and positivity throughout the journey.
 Remember, you are never alone in your weight loss journey - more than 70 percent of American adults are living with being overweight or obese, with many of them having a strong desire to lose a few extra pounds.